Compare two cars

 Verdict

 Suzuki appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the Romanian car offers significantly better overall protection, taking the lead here.
-From there things take a different direction, with Suzuki offering somewhat better performance, just enough to call it quicker.
+From there things take a different direction, with Suzuki outracing its opponent in any situation possible, making it better choice for boy racers.
 To make things even better, it consumps less fuel!
-It's really tough to make a final decision here, but if I'd need to, I'd say Suzuki.
+It's not difficult to say then that if I'd need to make a choice, it would definitely be the Suzuki.
 Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
 Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
-Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser, out of 12.000+ vehicles we currently have in our database.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser, among thousands of similar, yet so different vehicles.

 Check a car by its VIN number